Skip to content

 Of course, you have an executive summary at the start, plus conclusions with call-to-action at the back, right?
 If not, add them.

 Don’t forget to include About the Company at the back.
-Just paste in the standard boilerplate from your press releases or About the Company on your website.
+Just paste in the standard boilerplate from a press release or About the Company on the website.

 Sometimes a white paper is too short because the typesetting is too severe, with no white space at the edges, tiny type, and run-on paragraphs.